sujithvaddi/emotions/README.md

 ```
 web: [binary file] $PORT
 ```
 The binary file name is the compiled file in $GOPATH/bin.
-It should be the name of the folder the project is in.
+It should be the name of the folder the project is in, currently EMOtions.

 ##Tools
 [Go](https://golang.org/doc/install): Server

 [Godep](https://github.com/tools/godep): Golang dependency management tool.
 EMOtions relies on go-patricia (radix trie) for search and gocron for cron jobs.

-[npm](https://docs.npmjs.com/cli/install): Javascript package management tool [Browserify](http://browserify.org/): Front-end dependency management tool.
+[npm](https://docs.npmjs.com/cli/install): Javascript package management tool

+[Browserify](http://browserify.org/): Front-end dependency management tool.
 Enables 'requires' statements for importing dependencies.

 [React](https://facebook.github.io/react/)

 [React developer tool](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi): React inspector tool.
-Useful for current state, props, and other react specific parameters that the regular browser inspector can't detect. jQuery
+Useful for current state, props, and other react specific parameters that the regular browser inspector can't detect.

+[jQuery.selection](http://madapaja.github.io/jquery.selection/): highlight text to replace, used for conditionals

+jQuery

 ##Client
 All client side code is in the public folder.
+Client was built using React, JS, JSX, jQuery, HTML5 and CSS.

 ###Building bundle.js